 This turmeric milk tea recipe is a soothing, warm and comforting chai latte made with turmeric, fresh ginger, manuka honey, homemade almond milk and chai spice.
 It's a healthier version of a latte (rather than the usual milk-based kind) that is nourishing and satisfying to the senses.
 I crave this tea in the morning and as a bedtime treat.
 Maybe you will crave it too.

-I’ve preferred to make my own almond milk rather than buy the processed stuff in the carton at the supermarket.
-When I’ve used the store-bought almond milk it tastes bland and flat.
-The boxed almond milk is fairly lifeless and lacking in the essence of what I enjoy most about fresh nut milks.
-So I’m sharing a homemade almond milk recipe to use as the foundation for this turmeric latte.
-Though it takes some straining with cheesecloth or a fine chinois, it’s totally worth it.
+I'm sharing a homemade almond milk recipe to use as the base for this turmeric latte.
+Though it takes some straining with cheesecloth or a fine chinois, it's totally worth it.
 You can enhance your nut milk (almond, hazelnut, cashew, etc.) by making it with fresh coconut water, vanilla, and a pinch of sea salt.
-This may seem a lot to go through for a chai latte.
-The difference is a nourishing cup of warm spicy tummy-pleasing goodness you can’t get from a processed, empty calorie mix.
+This may seem a lot to go through for a turmeric latte.
+The difference is a nourishing cup of warm spicy tummy-pleasing goodness you can't get from a processed, empty calorie mix.
 Simply make your own almond milk and froth this up in a blender.
 You may discover a new way to enjoy turmeric as well as tea.